iLert/terraform-provider-ilert/website/docs/d/call_flow_number.html.markdown

 Use this data source to get information about a specific [call flow number][1] of your account.

-These are the numbers assigned to your account, which is a different entity from the numbers ilert offers for purchase.
+These are the numbers assigned to your account, which is a different entity from the phone numbers ilert sends voice and SMS notifications from.

 ## Example Usage